Research program

 The Parktrends project:

-We currently work with one site in Yucatan, Mexico; and have started working with partners in Costa Rica and would like to improve the system and expand to other reserves of critical importance for nature conservation.
+We currently work with partners in a site in Yucatan, Mexico; a management region in Cartago, Costa Rica and a management region in western Venezuela.
+We aim to improve the system and expand to other reserves of critical importance for nature conservation.
 See demo site and platform >>

 Dynamics of Tropical Forest Socio-Environmental Systems: